ashwin27280/telecom-Customer-churn-analysis/README.md

 # telecom-Customer-churn-analysis

-here, we have telecom customer dataset
+here, we have telecom customers dataset

 Context
 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."
 [IBM Sample Data Sets]